Nath Í of Cúl Fothirbe: Bishop and founder

-In medieval Irish sources, Nath Í is usually identified as the saint who founded Cúl Fothirbe (Cúil Foithirbe), a place whose exact location has not been identified but which seems to have been in Dál nAraide territory (Co.
-Down).
+In medieval Irish sources, Nath Í is usually identified as the saint who founded Cúl Fothirbe (Cúil Foithirbe), a place whose exact location has not been identified but which seems to have been in Dál nAraide territory (County Down).
 His entry in the Martyrology of Tallaght associates him with Cúil Sachaille and the saint mentioned below him with Fothirb, but this may be an error.
 Several sources attribute to him the office of bishop (epscop), notably a list of bishops preserved in the Book of Leinster.

 Nath Í also appears to be associated with Tech Nath Í (lit.
-"The House of Nath Í"), which belonged to Glendalough and gave its name to the parish of Taney in the Dundrum area of south Co.
-Dublin.
+"The House of Nath Í"), which belonged to Glendalough and gave its name to the parish of Taney in the Dundrum area of south County Dublin.
 It has been argued that this was the site of Cúl Fothirbe, while the term tech may also be taken to indicate that relics of the saint were kept there.

-The Martyrology of Tallaght and its later counterparts give his feast-day as 1 August, presumably the day that he died.
+The Martyrology of Tallaght and its later counterparts give his feast day as 1 August, presumably the day that he died.